openshift/osdctl/docs/command/osd-utils-cli_console.md

-## osd-utils-cli set
+## osd-utils-cli console

-set AWS account cr status
+generate an AWS console URL on the fly

 ### Synopsis

-set AWS account cr status
+generate an AWS console URL on the fly

 ```
-osd-utils-cli set [flags] <account name> [options]
+osd-utils-cli console [flags] [options]
 ```

 ### Options

 ```
+  -i, --account-id string          The AWS account ID we need to create AWS console URL for
+  -a, --account-name string        The AWS account cr we need to create AWS console URL for
-  -a, --account-namespace string   The namespace to keep AWS accounts.
+      --account-namespace string   The namespace to keep AWS accounts.
 The default value is aws-account-operator. (default "aws-account-operator")
+  -r, --aws-region string          specify AWS region (default "us-east-1")
+  -d, --duration int               The duration of the console session.
+Default value is 3600 seconds(1 hour) (default 3600)
-  -h, --help                       help for set
+  -h, --help                       help for console
-  -p, --patch string               the raw payload used to patch the account status
-  -r, --rotate-credentials         set status.rotateCredentials in the specified account
-      --state string               set status.state field in the specified account
-  -t, --type string                The type of patch being provided; one of [merge json].
-The strategic patch is not supported. (default "merge")
 ```

 ### Options inherited from parent commands